 - Offer Capping for Reliability.
 PJM also offer caps units that are committed for reliability reasons, specifically for black start service and reactive service.
-In the Day-Ahead Energy Market, for units committed for reliability reasons, offer-capped unit hours decreased from 0.5 percent in the first three months of 2014 to 0.2 percent in the first three months of 2015.
-In the Real-Time Energy Market, for units committed for reliability reasons, offer-capped unit hours decreased from 0.4 percent in the first three months of 2014 to 0.2 percent in the first three months of 2015. - Markup Index.
+In the Day-Ahead Energy Market, for units committed for reliability reasons, offer-capped unit hours increased from 0.5 percent in the first six months of 2014 to 0.6 percent in the first six months of 2015.
+In the Real-Time Energy Market, for units committed for reliability reasons, offer-capped unit hours increased from 0.4 percent in the first six months of 2014 to 0.5 percent in the first six months of 2015. - Markup Index.
 The markup index is a summary measure of participant offer behavior for individual marginal units.
-In the PJM Real-Time Energy Market in the first three months of 2015, 79.0 percent of marginal units had average dollar markups less than zero and had an average markup index less than or equal to 0.0.
-In the first three months of 2015, 8.6 percent of units had average dollar markups greater than or equal to \$150.
-In the first three month of 2014, 14.3 percent of units had average dollar markups greater than or equal to \$150.
+In the PJM Real-Time Energy Market in the first six months of 2015, 83.6 percent of marginal units had average dollar markups less than zero and had an average markup index less than or equal to zero.
+In the first six months of 2015, 7.9 percent of units had average dollar markups greater than or equal to \$150.
+In the first six months of 2014, 11.3 percent of units had average dollar markups greater than or equal to \$150. - In the PJM Day-Ahead Energy Market in the first six months of 2015, 90.0 percent of marginal units had an average markup index less than or equal to zero.
+In the first six months of 2015, 4.0 percent of units had average dollar markups greater than or equal to \$150.
+In the first six months of 2014, 3.8 percent of units had average dollar markups greater than or equal to \$150. - Frequently Mitigated Units (FMU) and Associated Units (AU).
+A new FMU rule became effective November 1, 2014, limiting the availability of FMU adders to units with net revenues less than unit going forward costs.
+The effects of the new rules were first observed in units eligible for an FMU or AU adder in December 2014, where the number of units that were eligible for an FMU or AU adder declined from an average of 70 units during the first 11 months of 2014, to zero in December 2014, and zero in the first six months of 2015.

-- In the PJM Day-Ahead Energy Market in the first three months of 2015, 88.5 percent of marginal units had an average markup index less than or equal to 0.0.
-In the first three months of 2015, 3.8 percent of units had average dollar markups greater than or equal to \$150.
-In the first three months of 2014, 7.0 percent of units had average dollar markups greater than or equal to \$150. - Frequently Mitigated Units (FMU) and Associated Units (AU).
-Of the 24 units eligible for FMU or AU status in at least one month during the first three months of 2015, 2 units (8.3 percent) were FMUs or AUs for all months, and 17 units (70.8 percent) qualified in only one month.
-A new FMU rule became effective November 1, 2014, limiting the availability of FMU adders to units with net revenues less than unit going forward costs. - Virtual Offers and Bids.
+- Virtual Offers and Bids.
 Any market participant in the PJM Day-Ahead Energy Market can use increment offers, decrement bids, up-to congestion transactions, import transactions and export transactions as financial instruments that do not require physical generation or load.
-The reduction in up-to congestion transactions (UTC) continued, following a FERC order setting September 8, 2014, as the effective date for any uplift charges subsequently assigned to UTCs. - Generator Offers.
+The reduction in up-to congestion transactions (UTC) continued, following a FERC order setting September 8, 2014, as the effective date for any uplift charges subsequently assigned to UTCs.59 - Generator Offers.
 Generator offers are categorized as dispatchable and self scheduled.
 Units which are available for economic dispatch are dispatchable.
 Units which are self scheduled to generate fixed output are categorized as self scheduled must run.
 Units which are self scheduled at their economic minimum and are available for economic dispatch up to their economic maximum are categorized as self scheduled and dispatchable.
-Of all generator offers in the first three months of 2015, 52.7 percent were offered as available for economic dispatch, 21.9 percent were offered as self scheduled, and 21.1 percent were offered as self scheduled and dispatchable.
+Of all generator offers in the first six months of 2015, 51.2 percent were offered as available for economic dispatch, 23.8 percent were offered as self scheduled, and 21.2 percent were offered as self scheduled and dispatchable.